-For our Exchange programs (so places like Thailand, Montenegro, and Mexico) Head Teachers have their program fee completely waived — yep, that means ILP is paying for your international flight, your visa, your housing, and your meals for the entire semester!
+For our Exchange programs (so places like Thailand and Mexico) Head Teachers have their program fee completely waived —Yep, that means ILP is paying for your international flight, your visa, your housing, and your meals for the entire semester!

-For our Humanitarian programs (places like Costa Rica, Nicaragua, and Romania) Head Teachers get a huge discount off of their program fee — you're just paying $1,000-1,500.
+For our Humanitarian programs (places like Costa Rica, Nicaragua, and Romania and more) Head Teachers get a huge discount off of their program fee — you're just paying $1,000-1,500.

-Then on top of that, all Head Teachers, no matter what program you're leading, receive a cash stipend that you can spend however you want.
-When I was a head teacher, I used it to pay for the majority of my vacations during the semester ... so it was like I got a free trip to places like Puerto Escondido when I was in Mexico and a free trip to Chiang Mai when I was in Thailand!
+Then on top of that, all Head Teachers (no matter what program you're leading) receive a cash stipend that you can spend however you want.
+When I was a HT, I used it to pay for the majority of my vacations during the semester ... so it was like I got a free trip to places like Puerto Escondido when I was in Mexico and a free trip to Chiang Mai when I was in Thailand!

 Pst — You can compare Exchange and Humanitarian programs here.